theblackcat102/KohakuHub/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under AGPL-3.0.
+By contributing, you agree that your contributions will be licensed under AGPL-3.0 or specialized non-commercial license (under specific modules).

+You agree that the owner of this project (KohakuBlueLeaf) has the rights to provide commercial exemption licenses to ANY possible customers.

 ---